-What causes coronavirus?
+What causes coronavirus (COVID-19)?

-What are the symptoms?
+What are the symptoms of coronavirus (COVID-19)?

-- new continuous cough
+- a new continuous cough

 - shortness of breath

-How should I protect myself?
+How can I protect myself and others?

 - Wash your hands more often, for at least 20 seconds, using running water and soap.
 Use an alcohol-based gel if water and soap isn’t available.